taha1048/Data-Cleaning-Transformation/README.md

 These ones are crucial for the dataset as many features depend on them, but the problem is all the missing values in the 'manufacturer' aren't totally random.

-There are specific 'models' doesn't have any manufacturer at all, so
+There are specific 'models' don't have any manufacturer at all, so
 1. i deleted rows where they both are missing

          # droping cars with no manufacturer and model